KitchenSync-Team/KitchenSync/README.md

 ## Component Organization & Naming

-- Keep feature-aware code in folders under `components/` (for example `dashboard/`, `onboarding/`) and export a named React component from each file (PascalCase function matching the UI).
+- Keep feature-aware code in folders under `components/` (for example `protected/`, `onboarding/`) and export a named React component from each file (PascalCase function matching the UI).
 - File names stay lowercase dash-separated (or a single word) to mirror the component they expose, with non-visual helpers using `.ts` instead of `.tsx` when appropriate.
 - Shared UI primitives derived from shadcn/ui live in `components/ui/`; each file wraps the primitive, exports a PascalCase component, and re-exports helper variants as needed.
-- Dashboard layout pieces collect under `components/dashboard/ui/` so `DashboardShell` can compose sidebar/header widgets without deep cross-imports.
+- Protected layout pieces collect under `components/protected/` so the shared shell, sidebar, and header stay in sync.
 - Interactive components that rely on client-side hooks include the `"use client"` directive at the top of the file for consistency.

 ## Getting Started